LIS 417: Subject Cataloging and Classification

 Audience: Advanced; all kinds of libraries, archives, and other information institutions; those interested in working in cataloging, metadata services, library automation, technical services, and companies providing bibliographic services.

-These outcomes are assessed in the course:
+Assessed in the course:

 1. Apply professional standards, tools, and best practices in the information field and across specialized areas.